Webhooks

 Webhooks allow you to build integrations that subscribe to certain events happening in the Weavy environment.
 When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured URL.
 Essentially this means you need to set up endpoints on your server that can respond to the received data.

-You can for example use webhooks to synchronize user and profile information between systems, create reports, send push notifications and more.
+You can for example use webhooks to synchronize information between systems, create reports, send push notifications and more.

 Creating webhooks

-You can register and manage webhooks through the Web API.
+You can register and manage webhooks through the Webhooks API.
 Webhooks require a few configuration options before you can make use of them.
 We'll go through each of these settings below.

 Payload URL